Receipts Manual

 Overview

-The Overview tab helps you keep track of spending.
-Up to eight graphs are displayed in the view (depending on the settings).
+The Overview tab helps you keep track of income and expenses.
 Tap the left or right arrows at the top left of the view, tap the left or right side of the page control dots at the bottom, or use two fingers to swipe left or right to scroll through the various graphs.
 Zoom in or out by pinching the screen in or out.

 Graphs

-Two graphs each are included for spending by account, category, and unit (currency/mileage).
-If an account, category, or unit is selected in the settings, those graphs are omitted.
+Bar and pie charts are included to show totals by account, category, and unit (currency/mileage).
 The next graph shows spending over time.
-This graph also displays a straight white line that represents the average spending for the given time interval.
-Finally, if there are custom currency fields, a graph showing the totals for each custom currency field is included.
+This graph displays a straight line that represents the average spending for the given time interval.
+The next graph shows income/expenses over time.
+Finally, if there are any custom currency fields, the final graph shows totals for each custom currency field.

 Settings